Play With The Dog In Front Of YouMay 7, 2021 2021-05-07 9:33

 It is bonding, it teaches us about our dogs and – if done right – it is plain fun.

-The title of this post is a play on the saying “Train the dog in front of you” – i.e. individualize your training approach to suit the needs of your dog, which may be completely different from the needs of another dog.
+Play on the saying “Train the dog in front of you” is the title of this post – i.e. individualize your training approach to suit the needs of your dog, which may be completely different from the needs of another dog.
 There are dozens of different ways to teach your dog to sit or heel, and we should not train a generic dog – but the individual in front of us, who we know better than anyone else does.

 The same applies to playing in my eyes.